Approval Date: 2015-07-09

 Eligible Amount – The amount that the Fair Market Value of the property gifted exceeds the amount of the advantage, if any, received by the donor with respect to the gift.
 The eligible amount is the amount claimed on the donor’s tax return.

 Endowment Funds – Consists of donated funds, endowed trusts or other funds of a permanent nature.
-In addition, external funds may be invested in the Endowment Fund, including funds of partner organizations, where the funds invested are long-term in nature and significant in size and where the President of Memorial University has granted approval.
+External funds may be invested in the Endowment Fund, including funds of partner organizations, where the funds invested are long-term in nature and significant in size and where the President of Memorial University has granted approval.

 Fair Market Value – The eligible amount of a gift for receipt is the amount that the Fair Market Value of the gifted property exceeds the amount of an advantage, if any, received or receivable for the gift.
 The advantage is generally the total value of all property, services, compensation, or other benefits that the donor is entitled to as partial consideration for, or in gratitude for, the gift.
 The advantage may be contingent or receivable in the future, either to the donor or a person or partnership not dealing at arm's length with the donor.